Skip to main content

 Browse the exercise library from the navigation.
 Filter by writing type (fiction, poetry, screenwriting, and others) or by skill (dialogue, pacing, clarity, compression, and others).
 Exercises are labeled by difficulty, beginner through advanced.

-The home page shows recommended exercises based on your skill focus and your current level.
-These recommendations use your submission history to surface the exercises most likely to move your weakest skills.
+The home page shows recommended exercises based on your skill focus and your experience level for that writing type.
+These recommendations use your submission history to surface the exercises most likely to move your weakest skills, at a difficulty that matches where you are in each type.

 Completing an exercise